 Earning Potential: Transcriptionists can make from $19 an hour up to $46 an hour for more specialized work.
 Data entry pays between $10 and up to $24 an hour.

 Where to Get Started: Freelancing sites like Upwork have frequent job postings for both transcriptionists and data entry workers.
-Here’s a list of some of the best data entry and online typing jobs.
+Here’s a list of some of the best data entry and online typing jobs, and some of the best transcription jobs for beginners.

 Summary: Transcription means taking handwritten or recorded audio and turning it into written content.
 Medical transcription (i.e., turning oral doctors’ notes into text), is a niche within the industry.
 Data entry is taking written or typed content and transferring it into a computer program or system.